Long-term budget backpacking life: everyday life, is part 6 of the traveling realism’s series.

 Well…that’s not entirely true!

-While there is no doubt your trip will most likely be an incredible journey full of adventures, mystery, meeting new people, discovering hidden gems, new cultures and crammed with unforgettable experiences; not everyday will be an adventure.
+While there is no doubt your trip will most likely be an incredible journey full of adventures, mystery, meeting new people, discovering hidden gems, new cultures and crammed with unforgettable experiences; not every day will be an adventure, backpacker life is not all glamour.

-It’s unfortunate but a lot of travel related information like blogs, magazines, websites, videos don’t like to actually educate and prepare you for what long-term budget backpacking life is going to be like.
-They give you snapshots and like to ‘sell and showcase’ the idea of traveling being glamorous all the time.
-However they don’t tend to mention what happens in-between the adventure days.
+It’s unfortunate but a lot of travel-related information like blogs, magazines, websites, videos don’t like to actually educate and prepare you for what long-term budget backpacking life is going to be like.
+They give you snapshots and like to ‘sell and showcase’ the idea of backpacker life being glamorous all the time.
+However, they don’t tend to mention what happens in-between the adventure days.

 Not trying to put you off long-term budget backpacking.